 One of the organizations fighting this battle is RIAA, the leading organ for music artists in the US.
-RIAA has during the years intensified their efforts to minimize online piracy.
-There has been new technology that has been developed to make sure people aren’t able to spread their legally downloaded music with DRM, and intensified efforts and co-operation with ISP’s to catch huge contenders in the piracy scene.
+RIAA has during the years intensified its efforts to minimize online piracy.
+There has been new technology that has been developed to make sure people aren’t able to spread their legally downloaded music with DRM and intensified efforts and cooperation with ISPs to catch huge contenders in the piracy scene.

-Just recently, a unofficial program was made available for users of iTunes to download their music without the content being tagged with DRM information.
-Thus, the users were able to copy their legally downloaded content to other sources, such as other pc’s or to other users.
+Just recently, an unofficial program was made available for users of iTunes to download their music without the content being tagged with DRM information.
+Thus, the users were able to copy their legally downloaded content to other sources, such as others PCs or to other users.
 I can understand the record industry’s need for the implementation of DRM, but it severely limits the end user’s ability to handle their content in the way they want.

 If I download some music from say iTunes, that I’ve paid for, I want this music to be available to me everywhere.
 That be on my desktop, my laptop or my portable MP3 player.
 With current DRM implementations, this is not possible.
 I would really wish for a world without the need for such.

 But what about the fight against piracy, will it ever be won?
 In short, I have to say; “No way in hell!”.
 It’s a battle that can’t be won, there will always be ways to limit it in some ways, but every technology made by man can be broken by man.
 Nothing is unbreakable, everything can be tampered with.
 And by that I mean, everything.

 Given enough time and resources, computer nerds across the world will find ways to avoid copy protections and other similar technologies.
 I’m not saying software publishers, record companies and Hollywood should stop the battle, but they have to face the fact that the problem will always be there.